This is the multi-page printable view of this section. Click here to print.

 service.beta.kubernetes.io/scp-load-balancer-security-group-name

-Load Balancer cannot change subnetservice.beta.kubernetes.io/scp-load-balancer-subnet-id
+Cannot change Load Balancer subnetservice.beta.kubernetes.io/scp-load-balancer-subnet-id

-• URL processing only supported and URL redirection is not supported
+• URL redirection is not supported

 -